 Skip to main content

-Resetting your Cloud Mac's User Password
+Changing your Cloud Mac's Password

-Changing your password#
+Option 1: Changing your password

 To boot into recovery mode, you will make use of the KVM Module assigned to your Mac.